joho/godotenv/README.md

 >
 > But it is not always practical to set environment variables on development machines or continuous integration servers where multiple projects are run.
 Dotenv load variables from a .env file into ENV when the environment is bootstrapped.

-It can be used as a library (for loading in env for your own daemons etc) or as a bin command.
+It can be used as a library (for loading in env for your own daemons etc.) or as a bin command.

-There is test coverage and CI for both linuxish and windows environments, but I make no guarantees about the bin version working on windows.
+There is test coverage and CI for both linuxish and Windows environments, but I make no guarantees about the bin version working on Windows.

 ## Installation